hellerve/blog/wip/Variable_Arity_through_Macros.md

 To cut the Gordian knot, all we have to do is define a macro inside our macro.
-Macro-defining macros have featured prominently in this blog before, because I think they are an underappreciated and udnerstudied area of macro-wrangling.
+Macro-defining macros have featured prominently in this blog before, because I think they are an underappreciated and understudied area of macro-wrangling.
 They are also sometimes a nightmare to wrap your head around, and those two factoids might possibly be related.